bashu/django-cached-modelforms/README.rst

     class MyForm(forms.Form):
         obj = ModelChoiceField(queryset=MyModel.objects.all())

 Every time you render the form ``ModelChoiceField`` field will hit DB.
 What if you don't want it?
 Can't you just pass the list of objects (from cache) to the field?
 You can't.
 What to do?
 Use CachedModelChoiceField.

 The solution
 =========================

 Form with ``CachedModelChoiceField``::

      from cached_modelforms import CachedModelChoiceField

      class MyForm(forms.Form):
         obj = CachedModelChoiceField(objects=lambda:[obj1, obj2, obj3])

 This field will act like regular ``ModelChoiceField``, but you pass a callable that returns the list of objects, not queryset, to it.
-Calable is needed because we don't want to evaluate out list only once.
+Calable is needed because we don't want to evaluate the list out only once.

 A callable can return: